 Soon Huat's menu also feature less pork ribs-centric dishes like Ginger Sesame Chicken ($5.90), Chicken Feet with Mushroom ($5.90), Steamed Minced Pork with Beancurd ($6.90), Broccoli with Mushrooms ($6.90) for a more well-rounded meal.
 Perennial side dishes such as Fried Dough ($1), Braised Peanuts ($1) and Salted Vegetable ($1.90) are also available to make your bak kut teh meal a complete one.

-We had the privilege of meeting Jabez as he rushed back from his external engagement and joined us halfway through our meal.
+We met Jabez as he rushed back from his external engagement and joined us halfway through our meal.
 I find him to be a very soft-spoken man as we started chatting, it's hard to imagine him as an ex-convict who was introduced to a secret society at the young age of 12 and began involving in gang fights, theft, drug abuse and drug trafficking.
 Jabez was eventually sentenced to a total of 13 years in prison and 12 strokes of cane.